retsyx/amity/README.md

 Configuring activities is fairly straightforward thanks to HDMI-CEC.

-Plug in Amity's HDMI input into the requires GPIO pins...

 #### Quick Sanity Scan

 Ensure that all home theater devices have HDMI-CEC enabled, and are discoverable.
 To list all the devices available on HDMI-CEC, in the Amity directory, run: